apiel/isomor/Docs/Custom-server.md

 ### Custom server

-Since `isomor` is using expressJs, you could integrate it to your existing api.
+Since `isomor` is using expressJs, it is possible to integrate it to an existing api.
 Just import `useIsomor` from `isomor-server`:

 ```typescript
 import * as express from 'express';